USEPA/EPA_OMEGA_Model/doc/source/archalgo.rst

 Users can define market classes; in doing so, the user must ensure that all other inputs and user-defined submodules (for example, with respect to stock and use estimation) within the Consumer Module are defined consistently.
 The designation of market classes can be used to reflect market heterogeneity in purchasing behavior or vehicle use based on specific vehicle attributes.
 In addition, the user can categorize market classes as 'responsive,' where the shares of total vehicles attributed to those market classes change in response to user-defined endogenous inputs (like relative costs), or 'nonresponsive,' where the shares of total vehicles attributed to those market classes do not change with the policy being analyzed.

-.. admonition:: Demo Example
+.. admonition:: Demo example: Nonresponsive and responcive market classes

     Within the demo analysis, vehicles are separated into four market classes depending on whether they are categorized as hauling (primarily meant for transporting goods or towing, as a body-on-frame vehicle would be expected to do) or non-hauling (primarily meant for passenger transportation, as a unibody vehicle might do), and their fuel type (battery electric vehicle (BEV) or internal combustion engine vehicles (ICE)).
-The hauling/nonhauling market classes are defined as nonresponsive market class categories.
+The hauling/non-hauling market classes are defined as nonresponsive market class categories.
 The share of vehicles defined as hauling or non-hauling, regardless of the fuel type, depends on analysis context inputs, and is unaffected by model results.
 The BEV/ICE market classes are defined as responsive market class categories, and the share of vehicles in that market class is estimated within the Consumer Module.

 Before the Consumer Module can estimate sales and or shares response, all vehicles must be categorized into their market classes.
 This categorization is defined using a hierarchical tree structure.
 In the first tier of vehicle classification, vehicles are categorized into nonresponsive market classes.
 In the second tier of vehicle classification, within those nonresponsive market classes, vehicles are allocated to their responsive market classes based on prices and attributes of candidate vehicles from the Producer Module and the user-defined method of categorizing responsive market classes.
 Within a given analysis context, the shares of vehicles allocated to nonresponsive market class categories do not shift between those nonresponsive market categories, even under different policy alternatives or during iteration with the Producer Module.
 Shares of vehicles allocated to responsive market class categories may shift between the responsive market categories.

-.. admonition:: Demo Example
+.. admonition:: Demo example: Market class strucutre

     :numref:`mo_label_mktree` below illustrates an example of a market class tree using the demo analysis market classes as an example.
-Hauling/nonhauling market classes are categorized as nonresponsive.
-Vehicles are separated into the appropriate hauling and nonhauling class using the projection of hauling/nonhauling shares from analysis context inputs.
+Hauling/non-hauling market classes are categorized as nonresponsive.
+Vehicles are separated into the appropriate hauling and non-hauling class using the projection of hauling/non-hauling shares from analysis context inputs.
 The candidate vehicle inputs from the Producer Module, namely vehicle prices, are used to determine the share of vehicles in the responsive category, BEV/ICE, as described in the examples below.
 These initial categorization steps are identified by the solid lines in the figure below.
 During the iterative first phase, if the share of BEVs that consumers will accept given the candidate vehicle attributes does not converge with the share that the Producer Module estimates, the iterative process continues.
 The demanded BEV share is passed back to the Producer Module, which will return a new set of candidate vehicles and their attributes, including prices.
 Given the updated candidate vehicle inputs, the Consumer Module will redistribute vehicles into the BEV and ICE classes.
-However, the shares of hauling and nonhauling vehicles will not change.
+However, the shares of hauling and non-hauling vehicles will not change.
 This possible redistribution between responsive market class categories is represented by the dashed lines between each set of BEV/ICE classes.
-Note that the dashed lines travel within the hauling class and within the nonhauling class, but do not travel across them.
+Note that the dashed lines travel within the hauling class and within the non-hauling class, but do not travel across them.

         :numref:`mo_label_mktree` Illustration of the Market Class Structure in the Demo Analysis.